echeran/smile-of-murugan/webbook/chapter02.md

 product of an Aryan-Dravidian synthesis; and even in its *Urtext*, in its earliest layers, it shows beyond doubt the author's well-digested knowledge of such Sanskrit authors as Pāṇini and Patañjali.
-The earliest traces of another style of Tamil-a style probably rather near to the colloquial speech of those days-preserved in the most ancient inscriptions in Tamil in the Brāhmī script-are influenced to a considerable extent by the Prakrit of the Jains and the Pali of the Buddhists.
+The earliest traces of another style of Tamil—a style probably rather near to the colloquial speech of those days—preserved in the most ancient inscriptions in Tamil in the Brāhmī script—are influenced to a considerable extent by the Prakrit of the Jains and the Pali of the Buddhists.